Skip to main content

 • Condition(s) diagnosed in that previous assessment

-Our clinician will guide whether additional or repeated questionnaires are needed and may accept previous diagnoses or treatment plans, depending on your individual circumstances.
+Your clinician will guide you on whether additional or repeated questionnaires are needed and may accept previous diagnoses or treatment plans, depending on your individual circumstances.

-If you have any questions, please contact our Enquiries Team.
+If you have any questions, please ask our Enquiries Team after you have submitted an online enquiry here.

 • What does the doctor assess for?